Research Focus

 In vivo, various cell behaviors such as cell differentiation and morphogenesis are orchestrated by intra/intercellular signal transduction and transcription factors mainly through gene regulation.
 Recent research indicates that some CCRs directly regulate the activities of these developmental factors in concert with cell cycle regulation.
 One of the prime examples is the Anaphase-Promoting Complex (APC/C), a master CCR, which inhibits the transcriptional activity of a major extracellular signaling pathway, Wnt pathway, by degrading its positive modulator Nek2 in the Drosophila eye imaginal disc.
 Through this mechanism, APC/C coordinates the cell cycle exit of progenitor cells with the induction of differentiation into specialized cell types (Martins et al., 2017).

 We have extended this initial finding by conducting genome-wide screens of CCRs to identify novel non-cell cycle functions of CCRs in Drosophila.
 Through this screen, we have identified several CCRs that severely impair retinal differentiation upon knockdown.
 We are currently characterising the underlying molecular mechanisms of some of these CCRs, including CDKs.
-We are also studying the conserved functions of human orthologs of Nek2 in the control of Wnt signalling in human cells and intestinal organoids.
-This study will enable us to unravel the conserved mechanism of CCRs in the regulation of cell fate choice and differentiation.
+Furthermore, we are also studying the conserved functions of mammalian orthologs of the multifunctional CCRs in cultured human cells, organoids and the mouse model.
+This study will enable us to unravel the conserved mechanism of CCRs implicated in human biology and disease.

 The genome-wide screen for cell cycle-independent functions of CCRs